-No. The production or importation of CFC-12 in the USA is banned because according to the EPA it depletes the Ozone layer.
+No. The production or importation of CFC-12 in the USA is banned because according to the EPA it depletes the ozone layer.
 However, use of CFC-12 is not banned.
-Even though production of CFC-12 ended on December 31, 1995, use of CFC-12 is still permitted and both recycled R-12 and R-12 manufactured before the Production Ban is still readily available.
+Even though production of CFC-12 ended on December 31, 1995, use of CFC-12 is still permitted and both recycled R-12 and R-12 manufactured before the production ban is still readily available.
 You can continue to use the CFC-12 that is in your vehicle now, and your service technician can continue to put it in your vehicle, as long as supplies are available.
-CFC-12 used today is constantly being recovered and recycled, and CFC-12 produced in 1994 and 1995 is being placed into inventory, so that there is still refrigerant available.
+CFC-12 used today is constantly being recovered and recycled, and CFC-12 produced in 1994 and 1995 is being placed into inventory, so there is still refrigerant available.

 7. Can I vent HFC-134a or other refrigerant substitutes?

 No. Effective November 15, 1995, section 608 of the Clean Air Act prohibits individuals from knowingly venting substitutes for CFC and HCFC refrigerants during the maintenance, service, repair and disposal of air-conditioning and refrigeration equipment.
 A fact sheet explains this prohibition in much more detail.
 Note: although this prohibition is part of Section 608 (stationary refrigeration and air conditioning equipment), it also applies to Section 609 (motor vehicle air conditioning).

 R-134a is not flammable at ambient temperature and atmospheric pressures.
 However, R-134a service equipment and vehicle a/c systems should not be pressure tested or leak tested with compressed air.
 Some mixtures of air and R-134a have been shown to be combustible at elevated pressures.
 These mixtures could be potentially dangerous, causing injury or property damage.

 9. Are there any drop-In replacement refrigerants for R-12?